 What’s actually true

-Here’s the part that surprises people: virtually every whole plant food contains all nine essential amino acids.
+People overcomplicate the science here.
+The truth is blunt.
+Every single whole plant food contains all nine essential amino acids.
 Oats have them.
 Rice has them.
-Lentils, peanuts, spinach, even broccoli — all of them contain every amino acid your body can’t make on its own.
-There is no such thing as an “incomplete” plant protein in the sense of missing pieces.
+Lentils, peanuts, spinach, and even broccoli contain every amino acid your body cannot produce itself.
+"Incomplete" plant protein simply does not exist.
+No pieces are missing.

-What varies is the ratio.
-Each plant food has a limiting amino acid — the one present in the smallest amount relative to what your body needs.
-If a single food were the only protein you ever ate, you’d have to consume a lot of it to get enough of the limiting one, which means eating more total protein than you need.
+What changes is the ratio.
+Every plant food has a limiting amino acid.
+This is the specific amino acid present in the lowest amount relative to what your body requires.
+If you ate only one single plant protein for the rest of your life, you would have to force down mountains of it to get enough of that limiting amino acid.
+That means consuming a massive excess of total protein.

 Your body pools amino acids across the day

-You do not need to combine complementary proteins in the same meal.
-Your liver maintains a free amino acid pool that turns over across roughly twenty-four hours.
-The methionine from your morning oatmeal can pair with the lysine from your lunchtime lentil soup.
-What matters is the total amount of protein and the overall balance of amino acids across the day — not whether each plate is mathematically perfect on its own.
+You do not need to eat complementary proteins in the same sitting.
+Your liver manages a circulating pool of amino acids that lasts about twenty-four hours.
+The methionine from this morning's oatmeal easily pairs with the lysine from your afternoon lentil soup.
+Only your total daily protein and your overall amino acid balance across the day matters.
+Stop obsessing over mathematical perfection on a single plate.

 So why pair foods at all?